Youseef3/Library-Management-System/notes.md

 Driver/Main:

 A small section of code to demonstrate the functionality of the system.
-Add a few sample books to the library, create a user, have the user borrow and return a book, etc.